Energetic Particles from Quasi-Separatrix Layers and Current Sheets at the Sun: Waiting Time Distributions and Stochastic Processes

 \cite{Wheatland:2000} developed the more general case when there is an ensemble of processes each with a distinct occurrence rate.
 The processes are treated as states, and have random or Poisson behavior if the states maximize the entropy associated with these states.
 Applying this entropy constraint to ensure the states are randomly distributed results in a waiting time distribution that conforms to a kappa distribution.

 These same considerations applied to waiting time distributions also apply to the distribution functions of energetic particles \cite[]{Schwadron:2010h}.
-The fact that the waiting time distribution for a given process depends on the inverse of an exponential in time aligns precisely with behavior of a given acceleration process, as found previously (see equations \ref{eq:exptime2} and \ref{eq:exptime2}).
+The fact that the waiting time distribution for a given process depends on the inverse of an exponential in time aligns precisely with behavior of a given acceleration process, which is exemplified in Appendix \S A.2 (see equation~(\ref{eq:exptime2})).

-The waiting time has a deeper connection to stochastic processes when considering the spatial distribution of particles from accelerated sources.
+The waiting time has another connection to stochastic processes when considering the spatial distribution of particles from accelerated sources.
 Consider a characteristic distance $L_s$ from a source defined such that $L_s = v /\beta$.
 With this definition, the waiting time distribution is expressed

 The average waiting time is now $\tau = L_s/ v $ and represents the characteristic propagation time from the source.
-Small waiting times $t < L_s/v$ are more likely because particles build-up near the source and are separated over distance $\ell_s < L_s$.
-Larger waiting times $t > L_s/v$ are less likely since they characterize particles with separations $\ell_s > L_s$ larger than the distance to the source.
+Observing particles with small waiting times $t < L_s/v$ is more likely because particles build-up near the source and are separated over distance $\ell_s < L_s$.
+In contrast, observing particles with large waiting times $t > L_s/v$ is less likely since they have separations $\ell_s > L_s$ larger than the distance to the source.

 We arrive at a similar form for the waiting time distribution by accounting for particle acceleration.
 In the presence of acceleration, particle speeds increase with time.
 Shorter distances between particles indicates short waiting times, a location nearer the source, and smaller amounts of acceleration.
 Particles propagating further from the source are capable of experiencing larger amounts of acceleration.